RickyCook/CV/README.rst

 Writing code or a CV makes no difference; My editor will likely be the same.
 I use Sublime Text, with a number of plugins to help.

+Over the past years, I have been exposed to some truly amazing technologies.
+Recenty, of particular note are Docker (and raw LXC/AuFS at a lower level), ElasticSearch, Gunicorn and PostGIS.
+All of these have proven an enormous boon to the projects that have been using them.